andychild1/cot-legacy-privacy/README.md

 # cot-legacy-privacy
-Privacy policy fro the Cot Legacy App
+Privacy policy for the Cot Legacy App